Dennis Gyamfi: International career

 Gyamfi is eligible to play for Netherlands, Ghana and England at international level.
 In November 2019, Gyamfi was named in the Netherlands U19 squad as a standby for two friendly matches.
 He did not win a call into either matchday squad.

 Personal life

-Born in the Netherlands of Ghanaian descent, Gyamfi moved to England with his parents at age seven.
+Born in the Netherlands of Ghanaian descent, Gyamfi moved to Hounslow with his family at age seven in 2009.
 He is fluent in the Dutch language.
 His brothers Gideon, Johnson and Pierluigi also became footballers.
 Gyamfi attended Loughborough College.